Tuck into the golden crispy gloriousness that is Duck Fat Roast Potatoes.

 - 1/2 tsp pepper

-- Cut potatoes into 1-inch chunks, leaving skin intact.
-(I cut the potatoes in half, then quarter each side.)
-Place potatoes in a large stock pot and add enough water to cover potatoes.
+- Cut potatoes into 1-inch chunks, leaving the skin intact.
+Place potatoes in a large stock pot and add cold water to cover.
 Bring to a boil.
-When the water comes to a boil, set the timer and boil for 5 minutes.
+When the water comes to a boil, set a timer and boil for 5 minutes.

 - Drain potatoes in colander.
 Shake the colander to drain excess water.
 Set aside for 5 more minutes to continue steaming/draining.

-- Use the largest rimmed sheet pan that you have.
-Dump potatoes onto a sheet pan.
-Drizzle with duck fat, as it should be somewhat liquified by now.
+- Dump potatoes onto a sheet pan.
+Drizzle with duck fat.
 Sprinkle with salt and pepper.
-Mix well with hands and spread out in an even layer onto the sheet pan.
+Mix well with hands and spread out in an even layer.

 - Roast until potatoes are crispy and browned, about 40-55 minutes.
 About halfway through, scrape up the potatoes with a spatula and turn them to the other side.